Play Live Radio

 John Hulick, right, senior program manager at Palm Beach County’s office on substance abuse disorders, speaks on Oct.
 22 to county commissioners as colleagues Tammy Fields, James Green, Taruna Malhotra and Helene Hvizd look on.

-Settlement from opioid distributors to pay $7.7 million a year toward ‘person-centered, recovery-oriented care’
+Settlement from the opioid distributors will cover $7.7 million a year toward "‘person-centered, recovery-oriented care."

 More than $120 million from pharmaceutical companies and distributors is pouring into Palm Beach County coffers.